 Researchers should take responsibility for all aspects of their research.
 That includes ensuring that the study is important, free of bias, truthful, cost effective, and that it poses little harm to subjects.
 In cases where harm might occur, researchers should take steps to protect subjects.
-See Milgram's (1974) Appendix 1 for the steps he took to ensure ethical treatment in his blind obedience studies at a time when there were no government regulations for the treatment of research subjects.
+(For a good example of the protection of research subjects, see Milgram's (1974) Appendix 1).